KirilStrezikozin/BakeMaster-Blender-Addon/.github/CONTRIBUTING.md

     ...
 ```

-But private methods and variables names in classes should be lead by two `_` underscores though.
+But private methods and variables names in classes should be led by two `_` underscores though.

 ```python
 # Correct